-Venture to Whistler by the Sea to Sky Highway (Highway 99), which is a beautiful but windy road.
+Venture to Whistler via the Sea to Sky Highway (Highway 99), a beautiful but windy Mountain Highway.
 The highway was upgraded and widened prior to the 2010 Winter Olympics and offers beautiful views across Howe Sound.
 Remember to take care when driving, and ensure winter tires have been installed on your vehicle if you are travelling between 1 October – 31 March.

 Need directions to our Whiski Jack Resorts check-in office?
 Visit our Contact Us page for detailed instructions or go to http://maps.google.com and enter directions for 2011 Innsbruck Dr, Whistler, BC V0N 1B2, Canada

 During the summer months, there are many bike rental places you can go to if you want to bike around Whistler.
-There is a valley trail that connects to almost all of the areas within and around Whistler.
+The paved Valley Trail connects almost all of the areas within and around Whistler.
 In Whistler, our favorite bike rental company is Coastal Culture in Whistler Creekside or Fanatyk Co in the Village.
 We recommend locally-owned and operated businesses – support local!

 If you’re visiting in the summer, temperatures can be very warm (up to 40 Celsius or 104 Fahrenheit), so make sure to bring your summer clothes.
 However, weather can cool down to the 15 Celsius or low 60s Fahrenheit, so it may be good to pack a few extra layers and different shoes.
 If you forget to pack something, don’t worry, all of our shops carry everything you’ll need for every type of weather!

 Going on an Adventure

-Don’t go out of bounds when exploring Whistler/Blackcomb mountains, whether it’s on foot, by bike, or by ski/snowboard.
+We do not recommend going out of bounds when exploring Whistler/Blackcomb mountains, whether it’s on foot, by bike, or by ski/snowboard.
 Never ride on the mountain alone.
 You must take responsibility and know that accidents do happen, but you must decide if it is safe.

-Require more information, or have other travel tips you would like to share, email email@example.com or call 1.604.962.0220.
+If you require more information, or have other travel tips you would like to share, email email@example.com or call 1.604.962.0220.